Robert Bayly: Cliftonville

 Bayly joined Cliftonville in January 2015 and was released in June 2015 after a number of poor performances with champions Cliftonville finishing 5th.

 Return to League of Ireland

 In July 2015, Bayly returned to the League of Ireland by joining Drogheda United.

 Waterford United

 In July 2016 he signed for former boss Roddy Collins at Waterford United.
 He made an impressive debut against Limerick in the RSC.
 He scored a long range stunner as they gave the runaway league leaders a very good game but a late flurry of Limerick goals saw them run out 5-1 winners.

 Personal life

-Prison

 Bayly was jailed in 2018 for smuggling cannabis.